rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 # Datastore Event Streams {#events}

-In YANG Push Lite, a subscription, based on the selected filters, will generate a ordered stream of datastore *update* records that is referred to as an event stream.
+In YANG Push v2, a subscription, based on the selected filters, will generate a ordered stream of datastore *update* records that is referred to as an event stream.
 Each subscription logically has a different event stream of update records, even if multiple subscriptions use the same filters to select datastore nodes.

 As YANG-defined event records are created by a system, they may be assigned to one or more streams.
 The event record is distributed to a subscription's receiver(s) where (1) a subscription includes the identified stream and (2) subscription filtering does not exclude the event record from that receiver.